 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-These pumpkin brownie bites are packed with rich dark chocolate flavor and filled with a perfectly spiced pumpkin puree, then topped with a creamy chocolate frosting.
-If you’re looking for a festive fall pumpkin chocolate dessert to serve, you can’t go wrong here.
+These pumpkin brownie bites are packed with rich dark chocolate flavor, filled with a perfectly spiced pumpkin puree, then topped with a creamy chocolate frosting.
+If you’re looking for a festive fall pumpkin chocolate dessert to serve on Thanksgiving, you can’t go wrong here.

 pumpkin and chocolate